trosel/webxdc-plan/README.md

 I wanted something for casual group chats.
 Quick and easy planning for sidequests or events.

+You're meant to spawn a new app instance per plan.
+Every instance will be coherently labeled and all updates will include the plan title, so it's all organized nicely.

 ## Features

 - Voting on day/time.
 Creator can lock/unlock the time.